adap/flower/doc/source/explanation-differential-privacy.rst

-Differential Privacy Explainer
+Differential Privacy
 ==============================
-The information in datasets like healthcare, financial transactions, user preferences, and etc. is valuable and has the potential for scientific breakthroughs and provide important business insights.
+The information in datasets like healthcare, financial transactions, user preferences, etc., is valuable and has the potential for scientific breakthroughs and provide important business insights.
 However, such data is also sensitive and there is a risk of compromising individual privacy.
 Traditional methods like anonymization alone would not work because of attacks like Re-identification and Data Linkage.
 That's where differential privacy comes in.
-It provides the possibility of analyzing data while ensuring the privacy of individual.
+It provides the possibility of analyzing data while ensuring the privacy of individuals.

 Differential Privacy
 --------------------
-Imagine two datasets that are identical except for a single record (for instance Alice's data).
+Imagine two datasets that are identical except for a single record (for instance, Alice's data).
 Differential Privacy (DP) guarantees that any analysis (M), like calculating the average income, will produce nearly identical results for both datasets (O and O' would be similar).
-This preserves group patterns while obscuring individual details, ensuring individual's information remains hidden in the crowd.
+This preserves group patterns while obscuring individual details, ensuring the individual's information remains hidden in the crowd.

 .. image:: ./_static/DP/dp-intro.png
   :align: center